GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 <!-- Names should be the final ones.
 They are given after the last model from Elias -->

-3. Further down, you have to specify where to save the output:
+3. Further down, you have to specify where to save the outputs:

     1. `Exposed_Cyclone_Area`: Click on the three points ![](/fig/Three_points.png)-> `Save to File` and navigate to `Model_outputs` folder.
 Save the file in `.geojson` format.
 Give the output the name:
     ```md